 Only do this if you have trusted contacts to send the manuscript to.
 This could be to peers in your industry, clients who love your work or people who are familiar with your concepts and ideas.

 If you are asking for reviews, you’ll have to provide a copy of the manuscript.
-I would suggest you ask first then send the written work if they agree.
+So ask first then send the written work if they agree.
 This avoids unnecessary copies of your manuscript floating around town before you publish.

-If your book is about what you are currently offering in your business, you may already have reviews and testimonials for the content of your book.
-Those reviews will need to be carefully curated to ensure they match the content of your book exactly.
-If you find some reviews you can reuse, get written permission from the client to reuse them in your book.
+If your book is about what you are currently offering in your business, you may already have testimonials from clients that relate to the content of your book.
+Those testimonials will need to be carefully curated to ensure they match the content of your book exactly.
+If you find some testimonials you can reuse, get written permission from the client to reuse them in your book.

-If you have a bunch of testimonials we’ll only use the best ones.
+If you have a bunch of reviews and testimonials we’ll only use the best ones.
 Less is often more in these things.
-If the reader sees three pages of testimonials, they won’t read them all.
-If the reader sees three absolutely knockout testimonials they can personally relate to, they will be more likely to be influenced by them.
+If the reader sees three pages of reviews and testimonials, they won’t read them all.
+If the reader sees three absolutely knockout ones they can personally relate to, they will be more likely to be influenced by them.

-We’d usually put the testimonials on the first page you see as you open the book and a great ‘sound bite’ style one (or one from a high profile name) on the cover.
-If you only have one or two testimonials, we could put them on the cover for maximum exposure.
+We’d usually put the reviews and testimonials on the first page you see as you open the book and a great ‘sound bite’ style one (or one from a high profile name) on the cover.
+If you only have a couple, we could put them on the cover for maximum exposure.

 Ideally, we’d choose the ones that say something unique, have a different slant or area of service, or fill a different client need.
 You can imagine then that the collection we publish will give a broad idea of the variety of issues you help with and the variety of people you help.

-Don’t throw any of the others out though!
-All the reviews you gather can still be used on your website, your social media and other platforms.
-The same goes for testimonials that are on video or audio format – these are fabulous on your website and socials.
+Don’t stop there!
+Keep encouraging reviews and publishing them on your website, social media and other platforms.
+The same goes for reviews you receive in video or audio format – these are fabulous on your website and socials.

 Reviews and testimonials create rapport with prospective clients and readers.
 You never know who is reading or what they are looking for, so showing them other people’s points of view is gold.